hakimel/reveal.js/README.md

 	// If true; each slide will be pushed to the browser history
 	history: true,

+	// Flags if mouse wheel navigation should be enabled
+	mouseWheel: true,

 	// Apply a 3D roll to links on hover
 	rollingLinks: true,